ndb38/arc-metals/README.md

 [![Binder](https://mybinder.org/badge_logo.svg)](https://mybinder.org/v2/gh/ndb38/arc-metals/master)

 Welcome!
 This repository hosts the code, raw and processed data, models, figures, and relevant supplementary materials for our recently published manuscript: _Amphibole Control on Copper Systematics in Arcs: Insights from the Analysis of Global Datasets_.
-This article was accepted for publication in _Geochimica et Cosmochimica Acta_ on May 17th 2021, and puiblsihed onlien on May 23rd 2021 udner a Creative Commons license.
+This article was accepted for publication in _Geochimica et Cosmochimica Acta_ on May 17th 2021, and published online on May 23rd 2021 under a Creative Commons license.
 The live, Open Access Paper, can be found here:  https://www.sciencedirect.com/science/article/pii/S0016703721003070.

 Cite it as: **add citation info when final version published**

 Open Access is courtesy of the [Bill and Melinda Gates Foundation](https://www.gatesfoundation.org/about/policies-and-resources/open-access-policy), and the [Gates Cambridge Trust](https://www.gatescambridge.org)

 To amplify and build upon the work we present in this paper, all the relevant code and supporting information discussed in the paper is made available here.
-Over the comign weeks and months, gudies, walkthroguhs, and itneractive elements will be added to this respoitory to highlight the usefullness of our data compilation **ArcMetals**.
+Over the coming weeks and months, guides, walkthroughs, and interactive elements will be added to this repository to highlight the usefulness of our data compilation **ArcMetals**.
 Hopefully you or someone you know will find our work helpful in exploring your own geochemical datasets!

 # Citing & Contacting Us